AmithTummeda/To-do-list/README.md

 # To-do list app
-This project was developed using React
+This project was developed using React and is deployed to Github Pages

 ## Functionalities
 1. Add new tasks